Testosterone and Aggression

 The results were interesting.
 Those who thought they had taken testosterone played much more aggressively.
 However, those who had actually taken testosterone played much more generously and fairly than the others.
 Following the study, one of the researchers said, “It is a folk hypothesis that testosterone causes aggression”.

-But Does Testosterone Increase Aggression at All?
+But Does Testosterone Increase Aggression at all?

 This “folk hypothesis”, however, does have some scientific support.
 According to one review of studies from 1991, testosterone is strongly linked to aggression in animals, whilst, in humans, aggressive encounters themselves have been seen to have an effect on levels of testosterone too.
 Similarly, more aggressive people have been found to have higher levels of testosterone, whilst testosterone increases during aggressive sports, too.